twse/bobsgame-fonts/Pixel Sans.md

 * Space Invaders Extreme – Used in descriptions of each option in the menu.
 * Space Invaders Extreme 2 – Used in descriptions of each option in the menu.
 * Spice and Wolf: My One Year with Holo
+* Spice and Wolf: The Wind that Spans the Sea – The font in the game has a serif in the number one.
 * Steal Princess
 * Suikoden Tierkreis
 * Summon Night X: Tears Crown – Punctuation marks are not bold.